-Antonio.
 Hiram R. A. McCorkle's diary records in October 1892 or '93 that a Mrs. M.E.
 Peacock removed from Center Point, Texas, to make Newbern her home but makes no connection between her and Hiram's nephews, Gentry Purviance McCorkle and Homer McCorkle who were later to move to Center Point.
 On 18 August 1895, Homer McCorkle rode his bicycle, joined by some friends, out to the Churchton community.
 The friends whom Uncle Hiram lists are Ed Braidy, Robert Montgomery, and Earl Arnett.
-28 nd)

 Generation VI.
 'Casey' McCorkle m.
-(2

-Lois McCorkle. (removed from

-Texas, to the San Francisco area.)
+(2nd) Lois \\\\\ McCorkle. (removed from Texas, to the San Francisco area.)
 Bowden Cason McCorkle died recently, leaving Lois McCorkle his widow in San Leandro, California, and a daughter named Kathleen McCorkle (Brudno) in California, area code 530.
 Had it not been for Casey McCorkle, this information would not be available for us all.
 Requiescat in Pace, Casey McCorkle.

-As mentioned immediately above, Casey McCorkle had a daughter named

-Kathleen McCorkle (Brudno).
+As mentioned immediately above, Casey McCorkle had a daughter named Kathleen McCorkle (Brudno).
 Casey had two brothers, now deceased:

 Generation VI.
-Horace Jackson McCorkle, M.D., at the University of California San

-Francisco Medical College, from whom his brother Casey was estranged.
-Casey's sisterin-law Marjery told me soon before her death that her other brother-in-law, Dr. Horace take care of their elderly parent(s) when he himself had wanted to pursue further education but could not. -- .
-I do not know the names of the children if any of Horace
+Horace Jackson McCorkle, M.D., at the University of California San Francisco Medical College, from whom his brother Casey was estranged.
+Casey's sisterin-law Marjery told me soon before her death that her other brother-in-law, Dr. Horace Jackson McCorkle, in the doctor's old age said he had switched to Casey's view, that Casey had been right.
+Casey had generously assumed an unfairly apportioned burden to take care of their elderly parent(s) when he himself had wanted to pursue further education but could not. -- .
+I do not know the names of the children if any of Horace Jackson McCorkle, M.D.

-Jackson McCorkle, in the doctor's old age said he had switched to Casey's view, that

-Casey had been right.
-Casey had generously assumed an unfairly apportioned burden to

-Jackson McCorkle, M.D.

 Generation VI.
-Homer McCorkle's baby son was "Tom" Homer Thomas McCorkle,

-Ph.D., born 20 July 1914 in Texas; and died 11 April 1994 in Alameda, California.
+Homer McCorkle's baby son was "Tom" Homer Thomas McCorkle, Ph.D., born 20 July 1914 in Texas; and died 11 April 1994 in Alameda, California.
 "Tom" was an anthropologist, University of California Berkeley.
-Homer's son "Tom" married Marjery

-Manchester (McCorkle) who was also a U California Berkeley graduate.
+Homer's son "Tom" married Marjery Manchester (McCorkle) who was also a U California Berkeley graduate.
 The ff. records the death of Homer & Helen Cason's son Tom McCorkle, Ph.D: "McCorkle, Homer Thomas.
-Born 30 July the Civil War.
-His brother Hiram R A McCorkle's journal records during the war, "Finis rode away to look for Old Bedford."
-That would be Nathan Bedford Forrest.
+Born 30 July 1914 in Texas [Center Point?]; died 11 April 1994 in Alameda, California.
+Mother's maiden name: Cason [misprinted as 'Carson']."